A Cost-Minimizing Algorithm for School Choice: A Natural criterion for evaluating assignment mechanisms

+There can exist two stable matchings with the same preference index.
 However, there is only one lowest preference index stable matching: \begin{lemma} The SOSM matching is the unique lowest preference index stable matching for a given preference profile.
-In other words the inequality in the above Corollary is strict. \end{lemma} \begin{proof} This also follows from Gale and Shapley \cite{GaSh62}: SOSM Pareto dominates all other mechanisms which prevent priority violations and the SOSM solution is unique. \end{proof}
+In other words the inequality in the above Corollary is strict. \end{lemma}

 The preference index measures how well ordinal preferences are being honored as a whole.
 Each time we move to the next-best choice in a student's ranking, this counts as ``1 violation" of their preferences, and we then add up the number of times we make such violations.
 Thus, perhaps a more apt title would be ``preference dismissal index" since it is a measure of how little the preferences are being ``honored" or ``revered."
 It should be noted that the preference index assumes that it is the same to give one student their fifth choice and one their first choice (Total=4) as it is to give two students their third choice (Total=4).